watertap-org/watertap/docs/how_to_guides/how_to_use_loopTool_to_explore_flowsheets.rst

         optimize_function=ro_setup.ro_solve, # our solve function
-        saving_dir=get_working_dir(), # this gets working directory for script so we can save files in same dirctory save_name="ro_with_erd", # this will be the name of this loop run parallel_backe_end=”RayIo”, #backend we want to use for parallel runs number_of_subprocesses = 8, #use 8 logical cores on our computer )
+        saving_dir=get_working_dir(), # this gets working directory for script so we can save files in same dirctory save_name="ro_with_erd", # this will be the name of this loop run parallel_back_end=”RayIo”, # backend we want to use for parallel runs number_of_subprocesses = 8, #use 8 logical cores on our computer )